NikitaKurpas/task-management-sample/README.md

 # Task Manager App
-A sample task management application
+A sample task management application written in Next.js 9 and React that utilises Next's new [API routes](https://github.com/zeit/next.js#api-routes).

 ## How to run